Here are three interesting facts about websites and website visitors we are sure you haven’t heard of:

 A 2s delay in load time during a transaction results in abandonment rates of up to 87%.

-Google has several PageSpeed tools which you can use to check what the loading time of your website is.
+Google has several PageSpeed tools that you can use to check the loading time of your website.

 4. Call to Action

-SAP found that orange CTAs boosted their conversion rate over 32.5%.
+SAP found that orange CTAs boosted their conversion rate by over 32.5%.

 Performable found that red CTAs boosted their conversion rate by 21%.